 As with the provision of any pharmacy service, the patient must consent to receiving the service.
-Following recruitment of the patient by any member of the pharmacy staff, the pharmacist or pharmacy technician will need to confirm eligibility and obtain the patient's consent to have their BP measured.
-Consent will be gained verbally and should be recorded on the clinical record for the service.
+Following recruitment of the patient, pharmacy staff must confirm the eligibility of the patient and obtain their consent to have their BP measured.
+Consent will be gained verbally and should be recorded in the pharmacy's clinical record for the service.